litestar-org/litestar/docs/usage/7-middleware/3-builtin-middlewares/2-allowed-hosts-middleware.md

     it to begin with in this case.
 You should note that a wildcard cannot be used only in the prefix of a domain name, not in the middle or end.
 Doing so will result in a validation exception being raised.

-For further configuration options, consult the [config reference documentation][starlite.config.TrustedHostsConfig].
+For further configuration options, consult the [config reference documentation][starlite.config.AllowedHostsConfig].